zer0ohm/LT02m/README_en.md

 ## License(reserve)
  - Schematic : CC-BY-SA 3.0
-    - This design, "LT02_forked_c-pro-micro.sch" and "LT02_forked_c-pro-micro_usbsimple.sch", is a derivative of "C-Pro Micro" by zgtk-guri, used under CC-BY-SA 3.0.
-"LT02_forked_c-pro-micro.sch" and "LT02_forked_c-pro-micro_usbsimple.sch" is licensed under CC-BY-SA 3.0 by zer0ohm.
+    - This design, "LT02m.sch", is a derivative of "C-Pro Micro" by zgtk-guri, used under CC-BY-SA 3.0.
+"LT02m.sch" is licensed under CC-BY-SA 3.0 by zer0ohm.
  * Other : MIT License
      - see [LICENSE_MIT.md](LICENSE_MIT.md)